Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/basics/networkbehaviour.md

 #### In-Scene Placed NetworkObjects

 For in-scene placed `NetworkObjects`, the `OnNetworkSpawn` method is invoked **after** the `Start` method since the SceneManager scene loading process controls when the `NetworkObject`s are instantiated.
-The previous code example demonstrates how one can design a `NetworkBehaviour` that assures both in-scene placed and dynamically spawned `NetworkObject`s will have assigned the required properties before attempting to access them.
+The previous code example shows how one can design a `NetworkBehaviour` that assures both in-scene placed and dynamically spawned `NetworkObject`s will have assigned the required properties before attempting to access them.
 Of course, you can always make the decision to have in-scene placed `NetworkObjects` contain unique components to that of dynamically spawned `NetworkObjects`.
 It all depends upon what usage pattern works best for your project.

 ### De-Spawning

-`OnNetworkDespawn` is invoked on each `NetworkBehaviour` associated with a `NetworkObject` when it is de-spawned.
+`OnNetworkDespawn` is invoked on each `NetworkBehaviour` associated with a `NetworkObject` when it's de-spawned.
 This is where all netcode "despawn cleanup code" should occur, but isn't to be confused with destroying.
 Despawning occurs before anything is destroyed.

 ### Destroying

 Each 'NetworkBehaviour' has a virtual 'OnDestroy' method that can be overridden to handle clean up that needs to occur when you know the `NetworkBehaviour` is being destroyed.

 :::important
-If you override the virtual 'OnDestroy' method it is important to alway invoke the base like such:
+If you override the virtual 'OnDestroy' method it's important to alway invoke the base like such:

 ```csharp
         public override void OnDestroy()